-LONA ALEXANDER has been teaching private and group classes and workshops nationwide and internationally since 1990.
-She is certified by the American Society of the Alexander technique (AmSat).
-A yoga instructor for over 35 years, Lona is certified in several yoga traditions.
-In her work with actors she has always fostered self-awareness and the rediscovery of the body's own intelligence.
-Her goal for the actor is to feel the joy of ease and confidence in movement.
+Lona Alexander has been teaching The Alexander Technique privately and in group classes and workshops nationwide and internationally since 1990.
+She is certified by the American Society of the Alexander Technique (AmSat).
+A yoga instructor for over 40 years, she is certified in several yoga traditions as well.
+In Lona's work with actors she fosters self-awareness and rediscovery of the body's own intelligence.
+Her goal is for the actor to feel self-confidence and the joy of ease in movement.

-Sharon Angela is a working actress, best known for her role as Rosalie Aprile on the critically-acclaimed HBO series The Sopranos for which she was nominated for a Screen Actor's Guild (SAG) Award in 2009 for Outstanding Performance by an Ensemble in a Drama Series.
+SHARON ANGELA is a working actress, best known for her role as Rosalie Aprile on the critically-acclaimed HBO series The Sopranos for which she was nominated for a Screen Actor's Guild (SAG) Award in 2009 for Outstanding Performance by an Ensemble in a Drama Series.
 She also had several guest spots on Law and Order.
 She studied acting with Elaine Aiken and taught acting with Michael Imperioli at Studio Dante in New York for 6 years.
 Sharon burst onto the professional acting scene as Tina in Tony and Tina's Wedding.
-She also appeared in The Mayor's Limo, The
+She also appeared in The Mayor's Limo, The Father and Sicilian Limes.
+Her film roles include City Island, Ghost Dog, Two where she has taught a variety of classes in both The Young Actor's program and the adult program including: Method Acting, Production Class, Improvisation, Acting for Film & TV, Theater History, Solo Show Production class, and the Legacy class.
+Rachel is a Museum Educational Consultant for Affective and Physical Engagement with Art at The Getty Museum and teaches at Animation Studios.
+She performed her acclaimed one-woman show, "Sugar Happens", directed by David

-Father and Sicilian Limes.
-Her film roles include City Island, Ghost Dog, Two Family House, On The Run, The Dutchmaster, Red Passport, IBS, The Way of the Samurai, Confessions of a Dangerous Mime and Court Jesters.
+Family House, On The Run, The Dutchmaster, Red Passport, IBS, The Way of the Samurai, Confessions of a Dangerous Mime and Court Jesters.
 She wrote the film The Collection, co-directed Made in Brooklyn, and has been a SAG/AFTRA member since 1992.